Drug Lab Detroit

 Projects:

-Factor analysis of key variables in persons with poly-substance use guided by the Addictions Neuroclinical Assessment
+Factor analysis of key variables in persons with poly-substance use guided by the Addictions Neuroclinical Assessment framework

 Generation of an extended-release morphine dosing algorithm for persons with opioid use disorder